Mohan0078/Mohan0078/README.md

 - 👋 Hi, I’m Mohan Patel
-- 👀 I’m interested in Solving Real World Problems
+- 👀 I’m interested in solving real world problems
 - 🌱 I love to use C# and .NET Core

 <!---